 Although many countries in the world consider the weekend to happen over Saturday and Sunday, it’s different in Israel.
 Shabbat, a day of rest and prayer in Judaism, begins at sundown on Friday and ends with sundown on Saturday.
 This means that the weekend is considered to be Friday and Saturday, with most people working Sunday to Thursday.

 Although elsewhere in Israel you’ll find the country in a complete shutdown during Shabbat, in Tel Aviv many bars and restaurants remain open and Saturday is a very popular day to visit the beach.

 Be aware that no public transport operates on Shabbat.
 Many people also decide not to drive, which makes it a great day for hiring a bike and exploring the city.
 Tel-O-Fun is a public bicycle rental service where you can pick up and drop off bikes from many locations across the city.

 Unfortunately, a trip to Tel Aviv is likely to hit your wallet hard.
 With a beer easily costing $10 USD, a night out can quickly add up!
 Be sure to budget more than you would for some other Middle Eastern destinations.
-If you spread the cost your flights to Tel Aviv with finance payment options such as Affirm or Klarna, it can help to make your trip more budget friendly.
+If you spread the cost of your flights to Tel Aviv with finance payment options such as Affirm or Klarna, it can help to make your trip more budget-friendly.